 Coworking spaces are mushrooming all over Singapore.
-If you are a freelancer, solo entrepreneur or part of a small team searching for a place to work productively, this is for you.
+As our fellow entrepreneur Paul Jansen from ResumeShoppe proclaims, if you are a modern freelancer, solo entrepreneur or part of a small team, coworking spaces are built in your image.

 The 14 spaces featured below offer plans for the busy keyboard warrior that cover 20 days of access per month for one person.
 Almost all the plans below are for shared desk space, so you won’t be able to leave your things overnight.
 The list below is sorted by by area.
 The areas are ‘Central’, ‘Orchard’ and ‘East’.